T

 Jingshan Park

-Located directly north of the Forbidden City, this park offers a panoramic view of the imperial palace from its summit.
-It's a great spot for photos, especially at sunset.
+Located directly north of the Forbidden City, this park offers stunning panoramic views of the imperial palace from its summit.
+It's a great place for a leisurely stroll and to capture iconic photos.

-• Climb to the Wanchun Pavilion for the best view.
+• Climb to the Wanchun Pavilion for the best views.

 5. Evening